xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 To address these needs, *post-processing* tools are most often used to translate the "raw" WRF output into something more useable.
 Previously in the Python ecosystem, the only extant package for doing so was NCAR's [`wrf-python`](https://wrf-python.readthedocs.io/en/latest/).
 This legacy toolkit is built on long-standing Fortran routines ported from [NCL](http://www.ncl.ucar.edu/), and has a rich set of functionality for extracting diagnostic variables and interpolating to physically-meaningful coordinate systems.
 However, it crucially lacks CF metadata handling and [Dask](https://www.dask.org/) support, making it difficult to integrate into the modern stack of Python tools in the [Pangeo ecosystem](https://pangeo.io/) or to scale up to larger datasets.

-These factors, along with the maintence burden of `wrf-python`'s legacy framework, motivated several community members to build [`xWRF`](https://github.com/xarray-contrib/xwrf/).
+These factors, along with the maintenance burden of `wrf-python`'s legacy framework, motivated several community members to build [`xWRF`](https://github.com/xarray-contrib/xwrf/).
 Efforts started with a simple interface for processing just WRF's poorly constructed time coordinate(s), as showcased in the [NCAR-ESDS blog](https://ncar.github.io/esds/posts/2021/xarray-wrf-example/) in October 2021.
 Since then, `xWRF` has built up to a full-featured accessor-based interface that enables a seamless integration of the unique WRF output format into Xarray and the rest of the Pangeo software stack.
 Key features include:

 1. transforming WRF data into CF- and COMODO-compliant `xarray.Dataset` instances
 2. converting WRF units into [`pint`](https://pint.readthedocs.io/en/stable/)-friendly ones